hannesdonel/Simple-Chat/Readme.md

         npm install

-- The start the expo server:
+- Then start the expo server:

         npm start